ylove/ppoint-test/README.md

 ## Known limitations

 The database used is the smallest, least powerful configuration - suitable for such a small number of rows - but it is subject to latency, as are OpenAI API calls.
 Some of this latency is out of this app's control.
-Were financial constraints not relevant, I would have hosted this in the cloud with powerful infrastructure, as well as used faster models for enhancing drug profiles, or used a more robust hosted caching mechanism to allow for looping through and pre-"enhancing" all the records simultaneously.
+Were financial constraints not relevant, I would have hosted this in the cloud with powerful caching infrastructure, as well as used faster models for enhancing drug profiles.